 Celestina Warbeck and the Banshees Holiday Show

 Celestina Warbeck is taking to the main stage in Diagon Alley again this year.
 As per usual, no song in the Wizarding World of Harry Potter is what it seems.
 Pay close attention to those lyrics grownups.
 You may be chuckling (or groaning) as your kids miss a few things.

 Christmas shopping in Diagon Alley

 If you have any Harry Potter fans in your family or group of friends, Diagon Alley is the best place to shop.
-We picked up a Quidditch board game for my nieces and jerseys for nephews at Quality Quiddith Supplies, a hat for my sister-in-law at Filch’s Emporium of Confiscated Goods, a piggmypuff for my niece at Magical Menagerie, artwork for my brother-in-law at Borgin and Burks down Knockturn Alley and journals for all the writers in my life.
+We picked up a Quidditch board game for my nieces and jerseys for nephews at Quality Quiddith Supplies.
+Next up, a hat for my sister-in-law at Filch’s Emporium of Confiscated Goods, and a piggmypuff for my niece at Magical Menagerie.
+Not to be forgotten, artwork for my brother-in-law at Borgin and Burks down Knockturn Alley and journals for all the writers in my life.

 Well, as you can imagine, the dark arts aren’t one to celebrate the holidays.
 You won’t find much holiday cheer down Knockturn Alley.
 However, there are loads of gifts to pick up for fans of “He-Who-Must-Not-Be-Named.”
 T-shirts, figurines, posters, scarves, hexes, spells, potions, and anything else you might need for that special someone on the naughty list.

 Which Butterbeer is the best?
 Watch the video to find out!

 When it comes to food challenges, there is a delicious one waiting for you at Harry Potter World.
 All six Butterbeers can be found in the Diagon Alley and Hogsmeade during the holiday season, which is a rare treat.
 You just have to know where to look.
 Hot Butterbeer is seasonal, which is why the holidays are the only time to try all six.